197

 ñātīnaṁva samāgamo.

-One who associates with the immature persons,
+One who associates with immature persons,

 |sorrows::grieves [socati]| for a long time;

-|Living together with::co-habitation with, close association with [saṃvāsa]| the immature is unpleasant,
+|living together with::co-habitation with, close association with [saṃvāsa]| the immature is unpleasant,

 like being with an enemy;

-But living with the |steadfast::firm, stable, wise [dhīra]| is joyful,
+but living with the |steadfast::firm, stable, wise [dhīra]| is joyful,

 like reunion with one’s kin.